nuuuwan/news_lk3_data/README.md

 HNB Assurance PLC, ended 2023 with a stellar performance both in terms of Gross Written Premium (GWP) and New Business Premium (NBP) with the former seeing 23% growth and the latter reaching 29% above that of the corresponding period last year.
 The Company, having taken an aggressive stance in terms of sustained growth, implemented various initiatives which have paid off resulting in these impressive figures.
 In terms of the Million Dollar Round Table (MDRT), the Company produced 202 qualifiers with 5 Top of the Table (TOT) and 20 Court of the Table (COT) qualifiers.

 Reaffirming the Company’s commitment to achieving a 10% market share within the next three years, Wimalaratne emphasized the importance of collective efforts that will propel the organization towards this ambitious target.
 “As we welcome the new year, I urge everyone to embrace technology, prioritize continuous innovation and enhance customer engagement.
 With this approach we will undoubtedly achieve success while remaining on track to achieve our long-term goals.”

-ComBank & UnionPay invite cardholders to ascend to culinary heights

 Global reputation expert to speak on vital topic for corporate and political leaders